 - Brighter lighting around their living quarters and in common areas.

 - Making sure residents are attending regular eye doctor appointments to check for vision loss.

-- Providing medical attention by staff if your vision issues arise unexpectedly and suddenly.
+- Providing medical attention by staff if vision issues arise unexpectedly and suddenly.

-- Making sure reading glasses, magnifying glasses, light-filtering lenses, or an electronic device with a larger font is available for reading.
+- Making sure reading glasses, magnifying glasses, light-filtering lenses, or electronic devices with a larger font are available for reading.

 - Physical therapy